Vilax/ScipionTomoTutorial_HIV/celullarEnvTutorial.md

 ## Excluding CTFs

-> There is no need to exclude CTFs for this dataset.
-The reader can do it if he wishes.
+> There is no need to exclude CTFs for this dataset, because all views with a wrong defocus were excluded as views, however, the reader can do it if he wishes.

 # X-ray eraser